rba100/RedGate.Ipc/README.md

         proxy.DoThingOnServer();
     }

-Methods called on a client side proxy will block whilst the registered delegate is executed by the server, with the return result being returned by the proxy.
+Methods called on a client side proxy will sent to the server and executed on the registered delegate (`ServerImplementation` in this case).

 ## Exceptions